Ashutosh-Kukreti/Manjaro_Package_cleaner/README.md

 >./Package_cleaner.sh

-**Note:** This command requires that you give excecutable permissions to the script.
+**Note:** To use this command script should have exceutable permissions.

 **OR**